Birding in The Gambia with SparrowBirding

 How birding in The Gambia?

-There are several ways to go birdwatching in The Gambia:
+There are several ways to go bird watching in The Gambia:

 Join a specialized birding tour.
 This can be a great option, as these tours are well-organized.
 However, you are tied to a group, which means you cannot determine your own schedule or pace.
 This can sometimes be challenging, especially if your partner has other preferences.